Research Capstone in Psychology

 Compare offerings and share your lists with others.

-This program is designed to provide a capstone opportunity for juniors and seniors within psychology (or closely related social science disciplines such as sociology or cultural anthropology) to conduct independent research projects within a supportive intellectual environment of other researchers.
+This program is designed to provide a Capstone opportunity within psychology (or closely related social science disciplines such as sociology or cultural anthropology) to conduct independent research projects within a supportive intellectual environment of other researchers.
 Research projects may be inductive or deductive in their approach, and may utilize qualitative or quantitative methodology.
 Research may be aimed at testing a well-established theory, replicating a study, crafting an elegant psychological experiment, designing and executing a written survey, conducting interviews, or engaging in observational ethnographic research.

-Students will form research groups within the program based on shared research interests (or methodological or theoretical interests).
-Faculty will provide structured support to these learning communities across all aspects of the research process.
-Students entering this capstone program should do so with a particular research project in mind, although faculty will work one-on-one with students to help shape the nature of their project in both practical and theoretically meaningful ways.
+Students will form research groups within the program based on shared research interests (or methodological interests or theoretical interests).
+Faculty will provide one-on-one research support to each student as well as provide structured support to these learning communities across all aspects of the research process.
+Students entering this capstone program should do so with a particular research project in mind, although faculty will work closely with students during the first two weeks to help shape the nature of their project in both practical and theoretically meaningful ways.

 This offering will prepare you for careers and advanced study in: